3box/3box-address-server/README.md

-# 3box-root-hash-tracker
+# 3box Hash Server
-3Box Root hash tracker
+3Box Hash Server is a server that keeps track of the latest 3Box hash for each user.